 January 23rd, 2019

 What exactly is a CMS website?
 A CMS (Content Management System) is software that allows you to control and manage your website content without having any technical training.
 Don’t forget about plugins either as they add to the features and content you can have.
 What is a plugin?
-A plugin is an addon application that adds one or more features to your website.
+A plugin is an add-on application that combines one or more elements to your website.
 An example of a plugin would be adding the ability to do e-commerce through your CMS.

 So which CMS is right for you?

 Before we talk about some of the most popular CMS software available, you need to decide what you want your website to do, what features you will need.
 For example, are you going to have a blog?
 Do you need a shopping cart?
 Does the CMS have plugin support for additional features that may not be included by default?

 Here are 5 of the most popular CMS applications.

 WordPress is, by far, the most popular CMS.
 So large that it has the largest developer and end-user community.
 There are numerous sites for support, and WordPress has a ginormous amount of plugins and themes.
 WordPress has made it so easy to use that of all CMS software; it requires the least amount of technical knowledge to use.

 However, while WordPress has an easy to use interface, changing the core of the framework will require some skill, or a developer to assist you.
 Moreover, if you do make changes to the core framework, upgrading to a newer version of WordPress can be considerably challenging, and you may, in fact, not be able to do so.
 Thus, it is not recommended to make any changes to the core framework because, like all CMS software, vulnerabilities can happen, and keeping your CMS up to date is crucial to prevent hacking.
 WordPress is free to download and offers many premium add-ons available for a fee.
 Moreover, some providers provide 1-click installs of WordPress to make installation that much easier for you.